otabut/PowerXaaS/README.md

 # PowerXaaS
-Powershell module for presenting features "as a Service"
+Powershell module for exposing features "as a Service" through a HTTP server

 **Coming soon...**